Do you want to know what’s the best scope for AR-15?

-Our only complaint is that the turrets are tall and do not lock in place.
+My only complaint is that the turrets are tall and do not lock in place.
 However, the reassuring click tells that they will withstand almost any experience.

 Accommodating for both 55 and 62 grain 5.56mm rounds, this caliber-specific reticle will never let you down.
 While there’s never any doubt in the accuracy, you can’t co-witness on this scope.
 Although you won’t have your analog backup, the illuminated reticle will always light the way.

 Even if you’re quick to the draw, your swiftness is no match for the Throw Down Power Change Lever (PCL).
 It allows you to adjust your sights quickly without losing the target.
 Best of all, the illuminated reticle and PCL function at their maximum capacity on an appropriate focal plane.

 If you like to be right in the action, you couldn’t ask for a better scope.
 Not only will it withstand use and abuse, but continues to deliver top-notch performance through it all.
 There are only two exceptions – first, this is not a long-range scope; second, the First Focal Plane (FFP) has a small learning curve.
 However, once you adjust to the speed that the PCL, FFP, and illumination offer, you won’t want anything else.

 Magnification: Variable | Dimensions: 10.5-in Length | Weight: 1.1-lb. | MOA Adjustment Clicks: ¼